sdavis3/code-coverage-widgets/README.md

+#NOTE: This repository has been archived and is no longer being actively maintained.

 # Code Coverage Dashboard Widgets
 * NOTE: This works with Azure DevOps and Azure DevOps Server (Team Foundation Server).
 However, Microsoft requires TFS 2015 Update 3 or higher for folks using Azure DevOps Server (Team Foundation Server).